freeborni/tictactoe-online/README.md

 ## 🛠️ Built With

+- Cursor
-- HTML5
+- HTML
-- CSS3 (with Tailwind CSS)
+- Tailwind CSS (with some custom CSS)
 - JavaScript
 - WebSocket for real-time communication